Waldorfio/battleship-project/README.md

 Application built using vanilla JavaScript ES6, CSS3, and HTML5.
 Packaged using Webpack.

 ### Goal
+- Practice the basics of testing using Jest
 - To practice working with Test Driven Development (TDD) concepts in mind
-- To avoid running into the tightly-coupled problem
+- To actively avoid running into the tightly-coupled problem, through the use of TDD

 ### Challenges Faced
+- Learning Jest
+-